Clan Rising

 What does the surname Jensen mean?

-'Son of Jens' — Jens being the Danish John, from Johannes.
+'Son of Jens', Jens being the Danish John, from Johannes.
 Neck and neck with Nielsen for the commonest surname in Denmark.
 Jens was the Danish John, so common that 'Jens Jensen' does the work of 'John Smith', and so common a father that Jensen runs level with Nielsen at the head of the Danish names.

-Is Jensen a Danish surname?
+Is Jensen Danish or Norwegian?

 How old is the Jensen surname?